 No one knows just when we'll be able to meet again in the concert halls to enjoy live performances by the outstanding musicians of our region, along with exciting visiting artists.
 In the meantime, CapRadio and the Stockton Symphony are teaming up to bring the concert hall experience home to you.
-We've assembled highlights from the symphony's (virus-shortened) 2019/20 season and produced two concert specials which will air Friday May 22nd and Friday, May 29th at 6 p.m.
+We've assembled highlights from the symphony's (virus-shortened) 2019/20 season and produced two concert specials which aired May 22nd and May 29th.

 - Chris Brubeck's Time Out Suite, an orchestral medley of tunes from his father Dave's groundbreaking 1959 album Time Out.